sunshinehealthstudios/changelog/current.md

 v7.17.1 has been released to 100% of users on Android.
 This build should have no impact on users' experience with the app.

-We have adjusted the schedule for v7.18.
-This release will now occur exclusively on iOS and will feature a new tracking lock screen widget.
-Users will need to update their software to iOS 16 to see the new feature.
-As a part of this release, the app will no longer support iOS versions prior to iOS 12.
-For devices using iOS 11 or earlier, the app will still work, but users will not be able to receive new app updates.

-All items previously scheduled for v7.18 will now be moved to v7.19.

 ***

 ### Upcoming Releases